Young woman holding phone taking selfie against teal background

 Much like web browsing, music streaming doesn’t use too much data for a few hours per day, but it can add up, especially if you stream constantly and in high quality.

-How much data does video streaming use?
+How much mobile data does video streaming use?

 Perhaps one of the most data-intensive activities, video streaming is usually the biggest culprit when it comes to going over your data allowance.
 Of course, the quality of video that you’re streaming will have an impact on how much data you’re using.
 This usage is also different from app to app, so while YouTube streaming might use a certain amount, this could be different to what you use streaming Netflix or Disney+.

-pendent on the video itself as not all videos are available in all quality levels).
+YouTube has a range of video qualities that you can choose from, (which is dependent on the video itself as not all videos are available in all quality levels).
 Whichever quality setting you choose will determine how much data your streaming will chew up, with quality options including: 144p, 240p, 360p, 480p, 720p, 1080p, 1440p, 2160p (not to mention the increase in HDR, 4K and 8K content).
 For example, streaming in 480p can use around 264MB of data per hour, 720p might use around 870MB per hour, and 1080p, which is full HD, could use 1.65GB of data per hour.

 Netflix is a little easier to work out, with Standard Definition (SD), High Definition (HD) and Ultra HD available.
 Netflix’s Basic plan only includes SD, its Standard plan includes both SD and HD, while the top-level plan includes SD, HD and Ultra HD.
 The Netflix website states that watching one hour of Netflix in SD quality will use about 1GB of data, while streaming in HD will use around 3GB of data per hour.